svgeesus/EuroMPE/performance-dac.md

 May need buffering, though this project does not need a fast rate of reading these pots.
 Would use a 3V3 RR-I/O op-amp.

 "It is advisable to place a 10nF capacitor from the wiper to ground against RF and other interference."
 [Gerrit, PJRC forum](https://forum.pjrc.com/threads/55126-MIDI-Faderbox-fader-choice?p=197818&viewfull=1#post197818)

+Maybe use [elapsedMillis](https://www.pjrc.com/teensy/td_timing_elaspedMillis.html) to only ready the pots every so often.